MrMiner-org/TheMinerzCoin/doc/build-osx.md

 make deploy
 ```

-## Running TheMinerzCoin
+## Running Blackcoin More

-TheMinerzCoin  should now be available at `./src/blackmored`.
+Blackcoin More should now be available at `./src/blackmored`.
-If you compiled support for the GUI, it should be available at `./src/qt/theminerzcoin-qt`.
+If you compiled support for the GUI, it should be available at `./src/qt/blackmore-qt`.

-The first time you run `blackmored` or `theminerzcoin-qt`, it will start downloading the blockchain.
+The first time you run `blackmored` or `blackmore-qt`, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.

 By default, blockchain and wallet data files will be stored in: